EC-SfM: Efficient Covisibility-based Structure-from-Motion for Both Sequential and Unordered Images: Reconstruction Stage

 \subsection{Hierarchy-based Keyframe Selection}

 In order to improve the reconstruction speed, we propose a hierarchy-based keyframe selection method.
-Keyframe strategy is widely employed in SLAM systems, and skeleton graphs and icon images are similar methods in the field of SfM.
+Keyframe strategy is widely employed in SLAM systems, and skeleton graphs~\cite{snavely2008skeletal} and icon images~\cite{li2008modeling, frahm2010building} are similar methods in the field of SfM.
 The core idea of these methods is to reduce the amount of computation by reducing the number of images actually involved in the reconstruction.
 Specifically, a keyframe set that can express the whole scene is extracted from all images for reconstruction.
 In this way, the complexity of the reconstruction is reduced to the complexity of the scene itself rather than the number of images.

 The selection of keyframes is relatively easy in sequential images.
 It only needs to ensure sufficient matches between two adjacent keyframes, so that deleting the intermediate image between the two keyframes will not affect the registration of other frames.
 For unordered data, the image association is complex, so the selection of keyframes becomes difficult.
 Therefore, we judge deleting which images will not affect the registration of other frames instead of directly judging which images are keyframes.
 The images that do not affect the registration of other images after being deleted are called redundant frames.
 For finding redundant frames, it is very important to recover the registration dependency between frames.
 We propose a novel hierarchical structure, which can effectively represent the frame registration dependencies in an arbitrary scene.
+The hierarchy of previous reconstruction methods\cite{hierarchical,gao2022irav3} are mainly used to divide images into several clusters, and then reconstruct and merge them layer by layer to obtain complete reconstruction results efficiently.
+Unlike them, the hierarchy we propose is only used to describe the image correlation in any data, and only affects the selection of key frames, without affecting other reconstruction modules.